-I am an Afrolatina artist born in Caracas-Venezuela, where I began my career as a dancer combining dance and theater training.
-Experiences with trauma at an early age fueled in me a pressing drive toward movement.
-I went on to devote my life to reaching liberation through art and movement.
+Milvia is an Afrolatina artist born in Caracas-Venezuela, where she began her career as a dancer combining dance and theater training.
+Experiences with trauma at an early age fueled in her a pressing drive toward movement.
+She went on to devote her life to reaching liberation through art and movement.

-In this Journey, I have become a contemporary dancer, choreographer, performer, bodyworker, mother and Community Organizer.
-MÁS (Movimiento Afrolatino Seattle) has become the platform where I continue serving as a conduit for empowerment and beyond.
+In this Journey, she has become a contemporary dancer, choreographer, performer, bodyworker, mother and Community Organizer.
+MÁS (Movimiento Afrolatino Seattle) has become the platform where she continues serving as a conduit for empowerment and beyond.